scotchmist/dyndns-cf/README.md

 dyndns-cf
 =========

-Simple DNS updater for CloudFlare's API
+Simple DNS updater for CloudFlare's API, mimicking a DynDNS-like service.

+Requires a modern version of Python 2.x.